Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // ----------------------------------------

 // INNOCENT TEAM SETTINGS
-// Detective
-ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not

 // Glitch
 ttt_glitch_mode                             0       // The way in which the glitch appears to traitors.
 0 - Appears as a regular traitor.
 1 - Can appear as a special traitor.
-2 - Causes all traitors, regular or special, to appear as regular traitors and appears as a regular traitor themselves.
+2 - Causes all traitors, regular or special, to appear as regular traitors and appears as a regular traitor themselves. ttt_glitch_use_traps                        0       // Whether glitches can see and use traitor traps.
+This also allows them to loot credits for traps that require them.

 // Phantom
-ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with ttt_phantom_weaker_each_respawn             0       // Whether a phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1 ttt_phantom_killer_smoke                    0       // Whether to show smoke on the player who killed the phantom ttt_phantom_announce_death                  0       // Whether to announce to detectives (and promoted deputies and impersonators) that a phantom has been killed or respawned ttt_phantom_killer_haunt                    1       // Whether to have the phantom haunt their killer ttt_phantom_killer_haunt_power_max          100     // The maximum amount of power a phantom can have when haunting their killer ttt_phantom_killer_haunt_power_rate         10      // The amount of power to regain per second when a phantom is haunting their killer
+ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with ttt_phantom_weaker_each_respawn             0       // Whether a phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1 ttt_phantom_announce_death                  0       // Whether to announce to detectives (and promoted deputies and impersonators) that a phantom has been killed or respawned ttt_phantom_killer_smoke                    0       // Whether to show smoke on the player who killed the phantom ttt_phantom_killer_footstep_time            0       // The amount of time a phantom's killer's footsteps should show before fading.
+Set to 0 to disable ttt_phantom_killer_haunt                    1       // Whether to have the phantom haunt their killer ttt_phantom_killer_haunt_power_max          100     // The maximum amount of power a phantom can have when haunting their killer ttt_phantom_killer_haunt_power_rate         10      // The amount of power to regain per second when a phantom is haunting their killer